theweefies/aircracked-ng/README.md

         - 7340: added logic to ensure that gpsd option is passed with ppi option (maybe get rid of this; it would be nice to just build radiotap header)
         - 7392: added argument ppi to dump_initialize_multi_format call

     - include/aircrack-ng/support/station.h:
       line:
         - 85: added ax_channel_info structure.
 This definitely needs to be more robust, but it serves its purpose.
         - 122: added ax_channel declaration
         - 230: added marked and marked_color to ST_info

     - include/aircrack-ng/support/communications.h:
       line:
         - 374: added ppi argument to dump_initialize_multi_format function signature

     - lib/libac/support/communications.c:
       line:
         - 959: added ppi argument to dump_initialize_multi_format
         - 1139: added logic test for ppi, so that if we are writing a file with ppi headers we change the linktype in the global header
-      - 1207: added a zero value 3rd argument (ppi) to the return call for dump_initialize, since airodump doesn't use the dump_initialize call, and other programs in the suite might
+        - 1207: added a zero value 3rd argument (ppi) to the return call for dump_initialize, since airodump doesn't use the dump_initialize call, and other programs in the suite might (did a in-file grep and don't see any specific issues this might cause)
-      -

 aireplay-ng: